amesar/mleap-fun/README.md

-# MLeap Examples
+# MLeap Sampler

-Basic MLeap examples.
+Basic MLeap examples in both Scala and Python.

 Demonstrates end-to-end creation of an MLeap bundle and serving it as either a Spark bundle or MLeap bundle.